-Altis’s mission is to develop, manufacture and sell innovative research tools to accelerate drug development.
+Altis’s mission is to develop, manufacture and sell innovative services and research tools to accelerate drug development.
 These tools will allow scientists and pharmaceutical companies to more quickly and accurately have access to the medicines they need, at a much lower cost.

 We are able to deliver our solution in two formats: a 2D monolayer and a 3D intestinal cell model.
 The 2D monolayer format produces a continuous layer of differentiated cells on a flat surface, and the 3D intestinal cell model forms the stem and differentiated cells to the contours of the large intestine’s lining, mimicking the architecture and polarization of crypts.